AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 Category Merchandising allows store owners to apply [!DNL Live Search] Intelligent ranking [rules](rules.md) to product categories and subcategories.

-The feature is accessed through the Category Merchandising tab on the [!DNL Live Search] area of the admin.
+The feature is accessed through the Category Merchandising tab on the [!DNL Live Search] area of the admin panel.

 >[!NOTE]
 >